remdui/MultivariateNormativeModeling/README.md

 ### Arguments

 The `main.py` file accepts the following required arguments:
 - `--config`: Path to the configuration file.
-Default: `config/config_001.yml`.
+Default: `config/config_default.yml`.
 - `--mode`: Mode to run the project in.
 Options: `train`, `inference`, `validate`.
 Default: `train`.

 The `main.py` file accepts the following optional arguments:
 - `--checkpoint`: Path to a checkpoint to load.
 - `--checkpoint-interval`: Interval to save checkpoints.
-Default: `1`.
 - `--data_dir`: Directory to save data.
 - `--debug`: Debug mode flag.
 - `--device`: Device to run the project on.
 Options: `cpu`, `cuda`.